gyeongminsu/gyeongminsu.github.io/_tabs/about.md

 I am currently focusing my attention on the development of Artificial Intelligence models, including natural language processing and multi-modal.

-As part of that, I am currently working as an internship in [the Intelligent Big Data Lab of the Urban Big Data Convergence Department](https://intelligent-big-data-lab.notion.site/) since February 2024.
+As part of that, I am currently working at NLP Lab advised by Prof. kyungjae lee in University of Seoul

+and i did an undergraduate internship at [the Intelligent Big Data Lab of the Urban Big Data Convergence Department](https://intelligent-big-data-lab.notion.site/).
+May 2024 ~ February 2024.

 Also, since July 2023, I have been working as the 20th Vice Club President of [Tobig’s, the AI & Big data Union Academic Club in Korea](https://tobigs-datamarket.github.io/).